 The body is consuming lots of sugars (glucose) that are overwhelming the insulin (to take care of the extra glucose).
 They may experience mood changes or crashing throughout the day after the sugar high has worn off.
 Their hunger will not be satisfied and they may crave even more sugar.

 You may be surprised to know that even your packaged, processed gluten-free foods are full of simple carbohydrates.
 Just because they are “gluten free” does not mean they are healthy.
 If you are truly eating gluten free, you should stick with vegetables and fruits and avoid those boxed products that are equally bad for you.
 Over consuming rice flour, potato flour, cornstarch, and tapioca starch, for example, can spike blood glucose.
 There’s many preservatives in these products as well.

 Implications of High Simple Carbohydrate Diets

 This is the most basic way to explain long term what can happen:

 Eating simple carbohydrates → blood sugar spikes → inflammation → disease

 This is due to higher calorie intake with less nutritional value, increased insulin resistance which leads to increased fat storage.
-Insulin suppresses important hormones that help in fat burning and muscle growth.
+Insulin slows important hormones that help in fat burning and muscle growth.
 Then the body is less able to lose the fat.
 It also leads to converting glucose into triglycerides which can turn into fat.

 Higher carbohydrates are shown to lower HDL, which is an important marker for heart disease.
-This number should be high.
+This number should be higher.
 Heart disease is associated with carbohydrates rather than the previous thought being fats.
 This could be due to high carbohydrate intake allowing less beneficial fat intake for daily calories.
 Regardless, sugar is running through the bloodstream, damaging blood vessels.
 This allows deposits to form easily.